Healthcare & Social Care

 Achieving "Standards Met" status

 After submission, your DSPT is assessed against the mandatory requirements.
-Possible outcomes are:
+On the standards-based track, the possible statuses are:

 • Standards Met: You have demonstrated compliance with all mandatory assertions